Optimizing Source Code Comments for Clarity and Efficiency

 CSS Style Groups

-• @navigation – the main core website navigation links
+• @navigation – Main website navigation links

-• @layout – wrapper, container, sidebars
+• @layout – Wrapper, container, sidebars

 /** @group footer */